Rio Tinto Iron Ore Hot Work Permit

 Participants are required to have sufﬁcient numeracy and literacy skills to read and comprehend instruction.
 Special language, literacy and numeracy requirements should be advised at the time of booking.

-Note: Participants must complete the Rio Tinto Iron Ore Essentials for Site and Basic Fire training course before they can attend the Hot Work Permit course.
+Note: Participants must complete the Rio Tinto Iron Ore Essentials for Site before they can attend the Hot Work Permit course.

 - Participants must bring identiﬁcation